 the two often go together.)
 An entry in such a file might look like

-* r2401 (issue #49) Prevent client/server handshake from happening twice.
+* commit b31910a7180fc (issue #49) Prevent client/server handshake from happening twice.
 Justification: Avoids extra network turnaround; small change and easy to review.
-Notes: This was discussed in http://.../mailing-lists/message-7777.html and other messages in that thread.
-Votes: +1: jsmith, kimf -1: tmartin (breaks compatibility with some pre-1.0 servers; admittedly, those servers are buggy, but why be incompatible if we don't have to?)
+Notes: Discussed in https://.../msg-7777.html and other messages in that thread.
+Votes: +1: jsmith, kimf -1: tmartin (breaks compatibility with some pre-1.0 servers; true, those servers are buggy, but why be incompatible if we don't have to?)

 In this case, the change acquired two positive votes, but was vetoed by tmartin, who gave the reason for the veto in a parenthetical note.
-The exact format of the entry doesn't matter; whatever your project settles on is fine—perhaps tmartin's explanation for the veto should go up in the "Notes:" section, or perhaps the change description should get a "Description:" header to match the other sections.
-The important thing is that all the information needed to evaluate the change be reachable, and that the mechanism for casting votes be as lightweight as possible.
-The proposed change is referred to by its revision number in the repository (in this case a single revision, r2401, although a proposed change could just as easily consist of multiple revisions).
+The exact format of the entry doesn't matter; whatever your project settles on is fine — perhaps tmartin's explanation for the veto should go up in the "Notes:" section, or perhaps the change description should get a "Description:" header to match the other sections.
+The important thing is that all the information needed to evaluate the change be easily accessible, and that the mechanism for casting votes be as lightweight as possible.
+The proposed change is referred to by its revision number in the repository (in the above case a single commit, b31910a7180fc, although a proposed change could just as easily consist of multiple commits).
 The revision is assumed to refer to a change made on the trunk; if the change were already on the release branch, there would be no need to vote on it.
 If your version control system doesn't have an obvious syntax for referring to individual changes, then the project should make one up.
 For voting to be practical, each change under consideration must be unambiguously identifiable.